Skip to content

 Is University of North Carolina Wilmington Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of University of North Carolina Wilmington earn a median of $54,967, roughly in line with national averages for graduates.
+Ten years out, alumni of University of North Carolina Wilmington earn a median of $54,967, roughly in line with the national average for college graduates.

 $46,972